KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 ### Clearcoat

 All implementations should use the same calculations for the BRDF inputs.
 Implementations of the BRDF itself can vary based on device performance and resource constraints.
-See [appendix](/specification/2.0/README.md#appendix-b-brdf-implementation) for more details on the BRDF calculations.
+See [Appendix B](/specification/2.0/README.md#appendix-b-brdf-implementation) for more details on the BRDF calculations.

 |                                  | Type                                                                            | Description                            | Required             |
 |----------------------------------|---------------------------------------------------------------------------------|----------------------------------------|----------------------|